 - Survival, Resistance, Evasion and Escape

 Making the commitment

 Cadets who wish to pursue a career as an Army officer must demonstrate progress toward contracting standards, which include requirements under the scholar, athlete, leader model.
-Contact the enrollment advisor, Kyle Locke, at firstname.lastname@example.org for details.
+Contact an enrollment advisor at firstname.lastname@example.org for details.

 Upon completion of the Army ROTC program, graduates will be commissioned as second lieutenants in the United States Army and will embark on specialized training in their first Army branch.
 Selected cadets may choose to serve as a full-time active duty member or part-time in the United States Army Reserve or United States Army National Guard while pursuing a civilian career.